The Three Musketeers (1993 film)

-The Three Musketeers is a 1993 action-adventure comedy film from Walt Disney Pictures, Caravan Pictures (first film produced), and The Kerner Entertainment Company, directed by Stephen Herek from a screenplay by David Loughery.
-It stars Charlie Sheen, Kiefer Sutherland, Chris O'Donnell, Oliver Platt, Tim Curry and Rebecca De Mornay.
+The Three Musketeers is a 1993 action-adventure comedy film from Walt Disney Pictures, Caravan Pictures, and The Kerner Entertainment Company, directed by Stephen Herek from a screenplay by David Loughery.
 The film is loosely based on the 1844 novel The Three Musketeers (Les Trois Mousquetaires) by Alexandre Dumas.
-It recounts the adventures of d'Artagnan on his quest to join the three title characters in becoming a musketeer.
+It recounts the adventures of D'Artagnan on his quest to join the three title characters in becoming a musketeer.
 However, this adaptation simplifies and alters the story.
+It stars Charlie Sheen, Kiefer Sutherland, Chris O'Donnell, Oliver Platt, Tim Curry and Rebecca De Mornay.

 Plot

-In 1625, young-but-skilled fencer d'Artagnan sets off for Paris, France in hopes to follow in his murdered father's footsteps and become a member of the musketeers: the personal guard of the King of France.
+In 1625, young-but-skilled fencer d'Artagnan travels to Paris, France in hopes to follow in his murdered father's footsteps and become a member of the musketeers: the personal guard of the King of France.
 He is pursued by Gérard and his brothers, accused of blemishing their sister's honor.
 Meanwhile, Captain Rochefort of the Cardinal's Guards disbands the musketeers per the orders of Cardinal Richelieu, the King's Minister, ostensibly to help fight in an impending war with England.
 Rochefort informs Richelieu that three musketeers refused to relinquish their duties: Athos, Porthos, and Aramis.

 In Paris, d'Artagnan "rescues" the queen's handmaidens from their own bodyguards, and after a scolding, takes a liking to one, Constance.
 In the city d'Artagnan encounters each of the Three Musketeers separately, unaware of their identities or association, resulting in a separate duel arranged with each.
-At the arranged location, Athos, Porthos and Aramis reveal themselves as musketeers to d'Artagnan's surprise.
-Before they can duel, a Captain of the Cardinal's Guard arrives with four other guards to arrest the musketeers; although d'Artagnan is not sought by the guards, he allies with the musketeers during the skirmish.
+At the arranged location, Athos, Porthos and Aramis reveal themselves as musketeers.
+Before their duel, a Captain of the Cardinal's Guard arrives with four other guards to arrest the musketeers; although d'Artagnan is not sought by the guards, he allies with the musketeers during the skirmish.
 The Musketeers kill four guards, while d'Artagnan outduels the Captain, who falls to his death.
 Impressed but displeased at d'Artagnan's involvement, the musketeers leave d'Artagnan behind after encouraging him to flee and maintain his innocence.
 When more of the Cardinal's Guards arrive, d'Artagnan is captured.

-D'Artagnan escapes his cell and eavesdrops on a conversation between Richelieu and the mysterious Milady de Winter, where the Cardinal plots to supplant the King, tasking Milady with delivering a secret treaty to England's Duke of Buckingham.
+D'Artagnan escapes his cell and secretly learns that Richelieu plans to supplant the King, tasking Milady de Winter with delivering a secret treaty to England's Duke of Buckingham.
 D'Artagnan is caught by Rochefort without having seen Milady's face.
-Richelieu orders him executed for refusing to give up the musketeers' location, but he is saved by the musketeers.
+Richelieu orders him executed for refusing to give up the musketeers' location, but the musketeers rescue him.
 As they flee, d'Artagnan reveals Richelieu's plans; they decide to intercept the spy at Calais and retrieve the treaty to prove Richelieu's guilt.